 - I. 3 Papers-each of these assignments will evolve through several drafts, incorporating peer responses from writing workshops. - a) Memoir Assignment: Drawn from practices in class, you will write about a significant event from your past.
 Paper will be 3-4 pages (20% of grade). - b) Poetry writing/PowerPoint assignment: modeled on the exercises in A Note Slipped Under the Door.
-Write five themeconnected poems that you will present to the class in PowerPoint format (20% of grade). - c) Multi-Genre Paper assignment: based on Blending Genre, Altering Style-the writing of a research paper with voice-you will explore a topic of your own choosing related to the practice of writing or the teaching of writing.
-You will base your paper on your research of two books, two articles, and an interview with a writer/or writing instructor.
-The multi-genre paper will be approximately 8 pages (30% of grade). - II.
+Write five themeconnected poems that you will present to the class in PowerPoint format (20% of grade). - c) Multigenre Paper assignment: based on Blending Genre, Altering Style-the writing of a research paper with voice.
+We'll discuss this further in class.
+The multigenre paper will be approximately 8 pages (30% of grade). - II.
 Field Experience Component-You will observe five periods of instruction in a classroom, you will teach a single writing lesson of about 20 minutes, and you will tutor two to three students in their writing over three conference sessions (15% of grade). - III.
 Portfolio-About a page a week (15% of grade).
-Portfolio topics will be specified as the course progresses and may include the following: - Topics suggested in course texts - Ideas for your own writing - Response to your field experience observing/teaching

-- Response to books or articles for multigenre paper - Response to class presentations
+Portfolio topics will be specified as the course progresses and may include the following: - Topics suggested in course texts - Ideas for your own writing - Response to your field experience observing/teaching - Response to books or articles for multigenre paper - Response to class presentations